 There are several types of ski lift to help transport skiers and snowboarders up the hill.
 Before using any type of lift, it is important to be comfortable with how the lift works and how to use it safely.
-A brief description of the different types of lifts, and tips for how to use them, is included here.
-However, it is best to talk to a ski lift operator or ski instructor at the area you are using for more complete information on proper use of their lifts.

 Types of Lifts